Bhabiji/FlowField/index.md

 ### How?
 Originating from the Dijkstra algorithm, A Flowfield exists out of 4 major components:
 - Cost field
+- Integration field
 - Vector field
-- Integration field

 ### Grid
 To start your Flowfield journey one must first implement atleast a 2D grid, since the nodes/cells in the grid will be utilized for path calculation.
 The grid I created was given a cell size and calculated how many cells would fit in the 2D plane Gameobject carrying the grid.

-### Cost Field
+## Cost Field
-An area can sometimes exist out of different materials, some being easier for units to walk over (grass, asphalt etc.) while others might be more tedious for/slow units (water, mud etc.).
+An area can sometimes exist out of different materials, some being easier for units to walk over (grass, asphalt etc.), while others might be more tedious for units (water, mud etc.).

 With Flowfields each gridnode, or grid cell, has a cost, the lower the cost, the "faster" the path.
 This way impenetrable obstacles can be added but also water, mud etc.